 It’s important to note as well that you should sustain from heating or cooking broccoli microgreens because sulforaphane is a heat-sensitive compound.

 In addition to sulforaphane, broccoli microgreens are also high in vitamins A, C, and K, protein, and are preventative towards a number of health conditions including Alzheimer’s, osteoporosis and cancer prevention.

 “Broccoli is loaded with compounds that are believed to protect against cancer.
 Observational studies suggest that the consumption of cruciferous vegetables, including broccoli, is linked to a reduced risk of many cancers, including lung, colorectal, breast, prostate, pancreatic, and gastric cancers.”

-Broccoli microgreens germinate pretty quickly with the full germination time being between 1 to 2 days.
+Broccoli microgreens germinate pretty quickly with the full germination time being around 4 days.
 These microgreens are also notorious for growing fast and can be harvested as early as the 7th to 9th day during the projected 9 to 14 days of harvesting time.

 There are three different types of beet microgreens:

 - Early Wonder Tall Top